Skip to content

 Problem

-The core challenge was operational, not cosmetic: analysts still needed useful summaries and recommendations, but the workflow had enough repetition that it was a poor use of expert time.
-Any LLM-assisted path also had to fit the existing decision process instead of behaving like a disconnected demo.
+The core challenge was operational, not cosmetic: analysts still needed useful assessments and limit recommendations, but assembling the relevant context from multiple sources was a poor use of expert time.
+Any AI-assisted path also had to fit the existing decision process and produce outputs analysts would actually trust and use, not disconnected summaries with no workflow home.

 What I built